-JustMarkets Celebrates Key Milestones From 2024
+Justmarkets Celebrates Key Milestones From 2024

-(MENAFN- B2Press Online PR Service) JustMarkets concludes 2024 with notable achievements that highlight their ongoing focus on reliable and smart solutions for the worldwide trading community.
+(MENAFN- B2Press) JustMarkets concludes 2024 with notable achievements that highlight their ongoing focus on reliable and smart solutions for the worldwide trading community.

 Dubai - The outgoing year marked the company's 12th anniversary, a milestone underscoring JustMarkets' long-standing presence in the financial sector.
 Over these years, the broker achieved numerous victories, earned 50+ awards, and welcomed more than 2 million traders from 180+ countries.
 They remain focused on growth, aiming even higher in the upcoming year.